tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

-If the "Extended_Key_Update" flag is not set, servers ignore any of the functionality specified in this document and applications that require perfect forward security will have to initiate a full handshake.
+If the "Extended_Key_Update" flag is not set, servers ignore any of the functionality specified in this document and applications that require post-compromise security will have to initiate a full handshake.

 # Extended Key Update Messages {#ext-key-update}